 Psychology and Adult Learning examines the psychological dimension of adult education work by analysing and critiquing key psychological theories that have informed our understanding.
 It is essential reading for all those who seek a critical account of how psychology informs contemporary adult education theory and practice.

-List tables; Preface; 1.
+List of illustrations; Preface; 1.
 Introduction; 2.
 The self-directed learner and humanistic psychology; 3.
 The psychoanalytic approach; 4.
 The life history of the self; 5.
 Cognitive neuroscience; 6.
 Understanding adult intelligence and cognition: the role of experience; 7.
 Behaviourism; 8.
 Group learning; 9.
 Transformative learning; 10.
-Towards a critical understanding of practice; Bibliography; Index
+Towards a critical understanding of practice; Index